sukrucildirr/smc-inference-server/README.md

 Lastly, add the path to the above `tasks` directory to `simple_eval.py`, so `lm-evaluation-harness` can find your new task definition.

 Run the server + load balancer, and in another terminal, run `python simple_eval.py` to run the evaluation.
 Results will be saved to `run_data.json`.

+## Future Work

+Development on this project will continue as we explore new constraint designs and optimizations to the framework here.
+It is both useful for experimenting and for benchmarking at a larger scale, expecially on compute clusters with >4 GPUs.
+8xH100 was able to finish the entire 15,000 question MMLU set in under 4 hours using this.
+More updates to come soon!